The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 You can connect with other Cavochon owners or fans through different forums or groups online.
 However, use caution when making online purchases.

-There are also breeders that offer puppies with a health guarantee.
+Some breeders offer puppies with a health guarantee.

 You will need to ask the right questions so that you can determine whether this breeder is responsible or not.

 Find out how long a breeder has been breeding Cavachons and how often they have litters.
-Ask if they breed any other dogs aside from Cavochons, and whether the dogs are socialized.
+Ask if they breed any other dogs aside from Cavachons and whether the dogs are socialized.

 Their dogs should have been checked and tested by the vet and received the necessary vaccinations.